sonirico/datetoken.py/README.md

 | Custom range                   | `now+w-2d/h`   | `now+2M-10h`  |
 | Last month first business week | `now-M/M+w/bw` | `now-M/+w@bw` |

-As you may have noticed, token follow a pattern:
+As you may have noticed, tokens follow a pattern:

 - The word `now`.
 It means the point in the future timeline when tokens are parsed to their datetime form.